mrtyson93/insurancemasters/README.md

 - **Pair programming evidence**: ![Alt text](/Sprint1/pairprogram1.png?raw=true) ![Alt text](/Sprint1/pairprogram2.png?raw=true)

 - **Tests**: The tests are built using selenium and are in the testing folder at [Testing](https://github.com/mrtyson93/insurancemasters/tree/main/testing).
 A screeenshot of the 10 successful tests are below. ![Alt text](/Sprint1/tests.png?raw=true)

+- **Sprint Review**: Decision made: Database creation is required really for the retrieval of the information using the email.
+It is not required for form page.
+Can be moved to next sprint PBI for revisiting quotation

+- **Working Software**: Link to Insurance Masters: [Insurance Masters](https://insurancemaster.herokuapp.com/)

+- **Stakeholder attending Sprint Review Proof**: TBD
+- **Sprint Retro:**
+  - initial ideas are KT with selenium user testing so others can complete
+  - Come up with definition of done

+-**Other**: We as a team came up with a Definition of Done so that we know when we can close a user Story.
+Definition is:

+- All related backlog items to user story are done
+- Product owner approval
+- Acceptance criteria met for each story
+- New unit tests passed
+- No bugs introduced, all prior tests still pass